Jorge36/BookingApp/README.md

 # BookingApp
 Application for bookings

 I built an application to perform bookings for a restaurant.Then, I built a simple website to interact with the backend application.
-I used Intellij IDE to develop the application.
+I used Intellij IDE to code the application.
 Also, I used Postman to test the application.
 Please read documentation.docx in ./documentation and database/ for more information.

 I add some screenshots of the website below.